+Benefits

+- NEOs generally participate in the same plans as other employees. - ✓ Includes medical, dental and disability plans. - ✓ See further details on page 41.

+Perquisites

-Benefits Perquisites Retirement Programs NEOs generally participate in the same plans as other employees.
-Limited in nature; we believe benefits to the Company outweigh the costs.
-NEOs and most non-union U.S. employees participate in the same qualified plans with the ✓ Includes medical, dental and ✓ Includes financial planning and same formulas. disability plans. executive health services that ✓ Includes non-qualified and ✓ See further details on page 41. facilitate the NEOs' ability to carry out responsibilities, maximize working time and minimize distractions. qualified pension, retirement savings and deferred compensation plans. minimize distractions. ✓ See further details on page 41.
-Considered necessary or appropriate to attract and retain executive talent. ✓ See further details on page 41.
+- Limited in nature; we believe benefits to the Company outweigh the costs. - ✓ Includes financial planning and executive health services that facilitate the NEOs' ability to carry out responsibilities, maximize working time and minimize distractions. - Considered necessary or appropriate to attract and retain executive talent. - ✓ See further details on page 41.